cisco/mindmeld/docs/source/userguide/nlp.rst

       },
     }

-The configuration defines a grid with five potential values for the 'C' parameter and two possible values for the 'penalty' parameter.
-It also specifies that the optimal values need to be found using a 10-fold cross-validated grid search over the provided parameter grid.
+The above configuration defines a grid with five potential values for the 'C' parameter and two possible values for the 'penalty' parameter.
+It also specifies that optimal values need to be found using a 10-fold cross-validated grid search over the provided parameter grid.

 Using custom configurations
 """""""""""""""""""""""""""